VikashBurman/Nextjs-Project/README.md

 | Optional catch-all | `[[...slug]]`       | `/docs` or `/docs/a` | `undefined` or array        |

 ---

-📝 Keep updating your notes with real project examples and usage.
-This will make your README even stronger 💪 searchParams, useSearchParams, and Catch-All Routes
+ searchParams, useSearchParams, and Catch-All Routes
-A quick guide to understanding how to work with URL query parameters and dynamic routing in the latest Next.js App Router.
+A quick guide to understanding how to work with query parameters and dynamic routes in the latest Next.js App Router.

-🔍 1. searchParams (Server Component)
+📌 searchParams (Server Component)
 ✅ Where to Use
-Server Components (e.g., app/products/page.js)
+Server Components (e.g., app/products/page.tsx)

-Automatically passed as a prop by Next.js.
+Automatically passed as a prop by Next.js

-⚠️ Important Notes
+⚠️ Notes
-Only works on the server side.
+Only available in Server Components

-In advanced setups or route groups (e.g., (users)), you may need to await it.
+In route groups (e.g., (users)), may need to await it

 💡 Example
-js
+tsx
 Copy
 Edit
 export default async function ProductsPage({ searchParams }) {